luckydonald/pytg/README.md

 Works with Python  2.7 and 3

 > I really recommend to use Python 3, because of it's build in unicode support.
-Python 2 uses ascii only bytestrings, causing much trouble when dealing with characters like öäüß or emojis.
+Python 2 uses ascii only bytestrings, causing much, much trouble when dealing with characters like öäüß or emojis.
+(Trust me, I've been there)
 ~ luckydonald

 ## **Install**##